Torbraw/astro-components/README.md

 You are free to use those components if you want, you have two ways of doing so:

-- Copy and paste the components you want from the `src` directory and paste them into your own project.
+- Copy and paste the components you want from the `src` directory and paste them into your own project (`preferred method` since intellisense for component property does not work on package component).
 - Install the package from npm with `npm i torbraw-astro-components` and import them like so: `import { Card } from 'torbraw-astro-components';`

 For both of those methods, you will need to add `applyBaseStyles: false` to your tailwind ingreration in your `astro.config.mjs` file.
 You will also need those dependencies: